 First Responder Relationship Challenges

-The traits most admired and loved about a first responder (protector, helper, fixer, high energy and passion) can also be the traits that can bring challenges to a relationship with a first responder.
+Many traits are most admired and loved about a first responder.
+They are protectors, helpers, fixers, high energy, and passionate.
+But, these can also be the traits that can bring challenges to a relationship with a first responder.

 Oftentimes families or loved ones can feel that the “job comes first.”
-This can stem from the demands of the job, for example, scheduling and missing holidays or big events can bring up feelings of resentment or anger.
-This can also stem from lack of time spent with each other due to scheduling conflicts.
+This can stem from the demands of the job.
+For example, scheduling and missing holidays or big events can bring up feelings of resentment or anger.
+This can also stem from a lack of time spent with each other due to scheduling conflicts.

 More Relationship Challenges

-Many first responders tend to “stick with their own” meaning they turn to their coworkers when dealing with difficulty instead of turning to their family or significant other.
-This can lead to their loved ones feeling “left out” or alone and eventually to a lack of intimacy with their partner.
-Similarly, first responders learn quickly that compartmentalization of emotions is very helpful in their job.
-This learned behavior can happen with loved ones, which can distance them emotionally from the ones they love.
+Many first responders tend to “stick with their own.”
+This means they turn to their coworkers when dealing with issues instead of turning to their family or significant other.
+As a result, this can lead to their loved ones feeling “left out” or alone and eventually to a lack of intimacy with their partner.
+Similarly, first responders learn quickly that compartmentalizing emotions is very helpful in their job.
+This learned behavior can also happen with loved ones.
+Thus, causing them to distance themselves on an emotional level from the ones they love.

 By nature, first responders are problem solvers.
-Constantly being a problem solver can lead to an increase in stress during off duty time and within their relationship.
+Being a constant problem solver can lead to an increase in stress during the off-duty time and within their relationship.
 The best way to support a relationship is to express when you want empathy or listen to what is being expressed.
-This helps each person in the relationship to feel heard and understood, not just solving a problem and giving feedback.
+This helps each person in the relationship to feel heard and understood, instead of solving a problem and giving feedback.

 What can a spouse or partner do to support their first responder loved one?

 As a loved one, details are not necessary, supporting them in their emotions is priceless.
-Creating a plan with your loved one to cope ahead for any challenges that may occur can be helpful.
-This can be a discussion around consistent self-care, how a loved one can point out noticeable differences in behavior that will be well received, time spent together outside of work and explore types of support that can be called upon for both first responder and loved ones.
+Creating a plan with your loved one to cope ahead with any challenges that may occur can be helpful.
+This can be a discussion around:

 How to best support yourself as the loved one of a first responder

-As a loved one of a first responder it is important to have your own support system.
-This can be in the form of family, friends, spirituality and/or a therapist.
+As a loved one of a first responder, it is important to have your own support system.
+This can be in the form of family, friends, spirituality, and/or a therapist.
 Experience and time changes us over the years.
 As partners or family members, it is important to stay curious, ask questions, and continue discussions with your loved ones.
 Recognize changes within your own emotions and thoughts.
 Look for patterns that change due to stress, anxiety, or depression.
 Make time with your partner for the two of you to reconnect and maintain intimacy.
-Enjoy healthy leisure activities as staying engaged in activity and with others is an important piece of mental wellbeing.
+Enjoy healthy leisure activities.
+Or, stay engaged in activities and with others.
+It is an important piece of mental well-being.

 Being a first responder is an important and rewarding job that many are grateful for and families are proud of.
-At Emma Schmidt and Associates, we want to help cultivate healthy relationships that can lead to deeper levels of fulfillment, satisfaction, and personal wellbeing.
+At Emma Schmidt and Associates, we want to help cultivate healthy relationships.
+By doing so, they can lead to deeper levels of fulfillment, satisfaction, and personal wellbeing.

-If you would like more support relating to first responder relationships, first responder mental health, or any other first responder related topics, the therapists at Emma Schmidt and Associates would be happy to help.
+Would you like more support relating to first responder relationships, first responder mental health, or any other first responder-related topics?
+If so, the therapists at Emma Schmidt and Associates would be happy to help.
 Please reach out with your questions and concerns.
 Let us know how we can support you!

 1. Contact Emma Schmidt and Associates to request a free Counseling consultation.